AmyJuneH/AmyJuneH/drupal_contributions_camps-meetups.md

 I helped lead the [Community Summit at DrupalCon North America 2021](https://events.drupal.org/northamerica2021/summit/community)

+I was on the [Initiative team - Easy Out of the Box at DrupalCon North America 2021](https://events.drupal.org/northamerica2021/meet-contributors)

 I was a volunteer room monitor for [DrupalCon NA](https://events.drupal.org/northamerica2021)